LanceWW0/LanceWW0.github.io/about/index.md

 <p style="font-size: 1.15em;">
   <img src="/assets/images/laptop_beach.png" alt="Workspace photo" class="float-left" width="280" />
-  Whilst I am away travelling, I'm focused on SwiftUI and the Apple ecosystem — learning how to design apps for iOS, iPadOS, and macOS all from one codebase.
+  While I am away travelling, I'm focused on SwiftUI and the Apple ecosystem — learning how to design apps for iOS, iPadOS, and macOS all from one codebase.
 This, I think, is an important skill to have with many companies adopting SwiftUI for building native platform apps.
-Not to mention Apple putting out so many new innovations in the past years, and more on the way, I sometimes feel as though Flutter is beginning to lag behind.
-Not to mention that I am fully on the Apple wagon - iPhone, Macbook, so coding in their system is the natural progression and the coming technologies from such an innovative company excite me greatly.
+Not to mention Apple putting out so many new innovations in the past years (and more on the way!)
+I sometimes feel as though Flutter is beginning to lag behind.
+Not to mention that I am now fully on the Apple wagon - iPhone, Macbook - so coding in their system is the natural progression and the coming technologies from such an innovative company excite me greatly.
 </p>

 <p style="font-size: 1.15em;">
   Alongside that, I’m continuing to improve my existing apps in Flutter, adding features and refining the experience based on user feedback.
-Coding while travelling can sometime be pretty hard - think dodgy connections, lack of deep focus, etc, so I'm brainstorming ways to increase user conversion and ASO strategies for those already on the App Store.
+Coding while travelling can sometime be pretty hard - think dodgy connections, lack of deep focus, etc, so I'm mainly trying to implement ways to increase user conversion and ASO strategies for those already on the App Store.
 </p>

 <p style="font-size: 1.15em;">